9 FAM 502.6

 e.
 (U) Diversity Visa Fee: There is no fee for submitting the initial entry for the DV program.
-However, those registrants who are selected and apply for DV immigrant visas will be required to pay a DV Lottery Fee at the time of the formal interview.
+However, those entrants who are selected and apply for DV immigrant visas will be required to pay a DV Lottery Fee at the time of the formal interview.

 (1) (U) Collection of Fee: Section 636 of Public Law 104-208, the Illegal Immigration Reform and Immigrant Responsibility Act of 1996, authorized the Department to collect a fee for the processing of DV immigrant visas.
 The DV Lottery Fee incorporates the standard IV processing fees, including the IV Application Fee and the IV Security Surcharge, and is specified in the Schedule of Fees for Consular Services.
 Posts must collect the DV Lottery Fee at the time of the applicant’s formal interview.

 f.
 (U) Diversity Visa Ineligibility Grounds:

 (1) (U) Applicants who establish that they qualify for DV immigrant visa classification are subject to all grounds of ineligibility specified in the Immigration and Nationality Act other than the labor certification requirements under INA 212(a)(5)(A).
 There are no special provisions for a waiver of any ground of visa ineligibility other than those ordinarily provided in the INA.